Asking yourself, ‘What is my skin type?’ is the first step to building a routine tailored to your needs.

 Common signs include:

-A mix of oily and dry areas
+A mix of oily and dry areas A tight feeling in some places Affected by seasonal changes

 How to Tell if You Have Sensitive Skin